Competition Rules and Information The 2016 Ozone Chabre Open will be held from July 2nd to July 8th.

 iii) We reserve the right to exclude some high end EN D gliders (please check with us)

 Eligibility - teams i) Teams made up of 4 pilots, scores for best 3 in each task to count

-ii) Teams will contain a maximum of one EN D glider and must have at least one
+ii) Teams will contain a maximum of one X-Class pilot and, when a full team, must have at least one

 ii) A number of places will be reserved for club or school teams.

 Format - competition a) The competition is proposed as a fun paragliding XC event.
 It may also

 ii) Other competition tasks other than XC flying

 Format - tasks i) Tasks will only be set in appropriate conditions